 |20 amps||3.8||8 to 15 miles|

 So, if you are charging from a drained battery, it will typically fully charge overnight.
-If you are charging from a daily commute (say 50 miles or less), it will usually charge back up in a couple hours.
+If you are charging from a daily commute (say 50 miles or less), it will usually charge back up in a couple hours of charging time.

 Tesla also includes a portable charger called a “Mobile Connector” that can be used as a backup in a pinch to charge from regular 110-volt wall outlets (i.e. NEMA 5-15, a standard 3-prong plug).
-However, charging time using the Mobile Connector is extremely slow and should only be used in emergencies.
+However, charging time using the Mobile Connector is the slowest way to charge and should only be used in emergencies.
 For example on a 15 amp circuit, you’d only get around 3 miles of range per hour of charge.

 Tesla Supercharging Time

 When you’re on the road and need to charge quickly, the Tesla Supercharger network is your answer.
 Tesla has built over 1,400 Supercharger stations and has strategically located them throughout the country to ensure you can drive coast-to-coast or on long distance trips and always have a spot to charge along the way.
 Elon Musk and Tesla want to remove any potential “range anxiety” for those traveling with Tesla electric vehicles.
 In addition, the Tesla navigation software will automatically route to Superchargers, as required, for your trip.